-2. The Awards Committee shall be responsible for the solicitation of nominations, the review of submitted materials and the recommendation to the University Senate of faculty members to receive awards.
+2. The Regents Awards Committee shall be responsible for the solicitation of nominations, the review of submitted materials and the recommendation to the University Senate of faculty members to receive awards.

 2. Recipients of the university awards for outstanding teaching, service and research (Class of 1943 Faculty Award for Excellence in Teaching, Ross A. Nielsen Professional Service Award, and James F. Lubker Research Award) from the previous year will automatically be considered for nomination.

 3. The Regents Awards Committee shall request nominations from each college senate by November 30.
 A college senate will forward the names of the nominees up to the Faculty Chair and to the Office of the Provost and Executive Vice President of Academic Affairs at firstname.lastname@example.org.